oldpig123/conformance_test_for_NFs_in_5GC/README.md

     - `Step` (with detailed descriptions from the source document).
 - **Graph Database Storage**: Persists the constructed knowledge graph in a Neo4j database for robust querying and analysis.
 - **Natural Language Search**: An integrated search engine allows users to find specific procedures using plain English queries (e.g., "authentication process").
+- **Hybrid Search Architecture**: Employs a sophisticated hybrid search model that cleanly separates keyword and semantic scoring.
+    - **Keyword Search**: A high-precision TF-IDF search scores matches against procedure `titles` and `parent_titles`.
+    - **Semantic Search**: A high-recall semantic search scores user intent against embeddings.
+These embeddings are generated from the **full, concatenated text of all of a procedure's step-by-step descriptions**.
+This provides a complete and rich semantic context.
+To handle very long procedures without causing memory errors, the text is automatically split into manageable chunks, an embedding is generated for each, and the results are averaged into a single, robust vector.
+    - **Ranking**: The final ranking is a weighted combination of these scores, with a strong emphasis on the semantic score to ensure conceptual relevance is prioritized.
 - **FSM Generation**: Automatically converts extracted procedures from the knowledge graph into Finite State Machines (FSMs), which are exported in both `.json` and `.dot` (for Graphviz visualization) formats.
 - **GPU Accelerated**: Designed to utilize GPU for NLP/LLM model inference, significantly speeding up the processing pipeline.
 - **Modular Architecture**: The codebase is logically structured into modules for easy maintenance and extension.